-If you have decided to attend MiraCosta College, the sooner you apply to MCC, the easier it is for you to get the specific classes you need to transfer.
+If you have decided to attend MiraCosta College, the sooner you apply, the easier it is for you to get the specific classes you need to transfer.

 Students that are interested in transferring to a university traditionally fall into one of two categories.